British Army during the Victorian Era: Infantry

 To overcome personnel shortages, the battalions were reinforced with five privates per company in 1839–1840.
 In 1841, the army had seventy-eight battalions abroad, six en route to or from their destinations, and nineteen stationed in the United Kingdom.
 During the Crimean War in 1854, the infantry of the British expeditionary force—including three Guards battalions—was organized into four infantry divisions and one light division, with each division consisting of two brigades of three battalions each.
 At that time, the battalions were expanded to sixteen companies—eight operational and eight depot companies—and thus had practically double the strength of a standard battalion.
 However, by June of the same year, the number of depot companies had been reduced to four again.

 The Indian uprising of 1857–1859 led to further adjustments: Regiments 10 to 25 were each required to establish a second battalion consisting of ten operational companies and two depot companies, comprising a total of around 1,000 men.
 The Cardwell Reform of 1872 brought significant changes, combining single-battalion regiments in pairs and assigning them to specific regions in the United Kingdom.
 Each regiment was assigned a depot, and in the case of two-battalion regiments, one battalion served at home while the other was stationed abroad.
 This arrangement remained essentially unchanged until the end of the 19th century.

 The target strength of a battalion now depended on whether it was intended for foreign deployment.
 For the first eighteen battalions, the strength was set at 820 men, for the next eighteen at 620, and for all others at 520.
-Since there were no formal reserves, these figures reflected the practical necessity of always having enough soldiers available for foreign deployments.
+As there were no formal reserves, these figures demonstrated the practical necessity of ensuring there were always enough soldiers available for foreign deployments.
 In 1881, all regiments were divided into two battalions.
 The first twenty-five regiments remained unchanged, while the rest were combined in pairs to form the first and second battalions of the new regiments.
 Each regiment also had a third and fourth battalion, which consisted of militias, as well as a volunteer battalion.
 Each operational battalion then consisted of a staff and eight companies, each with about one hundred soldiers.
 Each company, commanded by a captain, was divided into two half-companies, each commanded by a non-commissioned officer.
 Each half-company was further divided into two sections.